johnivore/gitstat/README.md

 * unpushed commits
 * if a pull from upstream is required

-`gitstat` can optionally fetch or pull changes from upstream, and has a few other features to improve quality of life when dealing with many git repositories.
+`gitstat` can also fetch or pull changes from upstream, and has a few other features to improve quality of life when dealing with many git repositories.
 It uses multiple processes to speed things up, and will try to continue even if there is a problem with a repository.

 ## Requirements